gmihaila/hpc_gateway/jupyter_lab/README.md

   Get `jupyterlab_hpc_unt_edu_cert.cer` from email confirmation to download.
 The `jupyterlab_hpc_unt_edu.key` should be already on the server.

   To check NGINX:
-  * Cgeck any errors that don't let NGINX start: `$ sudo nginx -t -c /etc/nginx/nginx.conf`
+  * Check any errors that don't let NGINX start: `$ sudo nginx -t -c /etc/nginx/nginx.conf`

 ## Setup Python Environment:
   * Make sure python3 is installed.